AnthonyVuOD/TheOptometryDepot/README.md

 # TheOptometyDepot
 An inventory application for an Optometry supply store.
+This application was made for a class project.